Early detection (screening)

 Screening reduces incidence of neoplastic bowel lesions

-However, the current compliance rate is 64% Thereby, the clinical sensitivity is only 48% (75 X 64%) Thereby, 52% of those in the screen relevant population that have a neoplastic lesion is not identified by the FIT test.
+However, the current compliance rate is 62% Thereby, the clinical sensitivity is only 49% (79 X 62%) Hence, 51% of those in the screen relevant population that have a neoplastic lesion is not identified by the FIT test.

-The collaborative national and international research in blood-based biomarker screening concepts will develop a test with improved efficacy and compliance.
+The collaborative national and international research in blood-based biomarker screening concepts aim to develop a test with improved efficacy and compliance.

-Consequently, a, further, focus point in our research has bcome to develope a concept capable of a more precise selection to colonoscopy of subjects in risk of the disease CRC or adenomas.
+Consequently, to develope a screening concept capable of a more precise selection to colonoscopy of subjects in risk of the disease CRC or adenomas is highly desirable.

 Current research projects